beta-europe/www.beta-europe.org/_pages/contact.md

 ## Get Engaged

-There are many ways to get engaged with and within BETA.
+There are many ways to get engaged within BETA and the MEU network.

+To stay informed, and get notified for newly published open calls for positions in the MEU world, e.g. calls for organisers, chairs and content team members, join our Facebook group “[MEU Universe](https://www.facebook.com/groups/meuniverse)” and sign up to the “MEU vacancies” newsletter [here](https://bit.ly/MEUVacancies) to receive irregular email updates!

-You can take on a position in a BETA Europe team, as an Officer or Head.
+Additionally, you can take on a position in a BETA Europe team, as an Officer or Head.
 Please refer to the open calls and the roles descriptions before applying for one of these roles, which you can found in the “News” section of the website as well as our [Social Media](https://www.facebook.com/BringingEuropeansTogetherAssociation/).
 You will gain valuable work experience in a European Youth NGO and will be awarded a certificate upon completion of your work.

 For any further inquiries on currently vacant BETA Europe positions, please contact our HR team by emailing [hr@beta-europe.org](mailto:hr@beta-europe.org)

 Another possibility to work with us is to create a national BETA organisation and/or organise your own MEU simulation in your city with like-minded people and friends.
 BETA Europe will gladly support your project and help you throughout the whole process.

-For any further inquiries on how to start your own project or for more information on founding your own national BETA branch, please contact the European Management Board: [contact@beta-europe.org](mailto:contact@beta-europe.org).
+For any further inquiries on how to start your own project or for more information on founding your own national BETA branch, please contact the European Management Board: [contact@beta-europe.org](mailto:contact@beta-europe.org).7

 ## Become a partner